 • open access scientific publications (reposiTUm)

-All active members of TU Wien can upload data to the repository.
-Students can also upload data, but their deposits must be approved by the repository team before being published.
-You can find more information in our guide for students and their supervisors.
+All active members of TU Wien can upload data to the repository, including students.
+Students can find more information in our guide for students and their supervisors.

 Please note: If you are interested in using the system, you can create an account by logging in with your TU account and accepting the terms of use.
-The permission to create a record and upload data must then be assigned by the repository team.
-Please be aware that the repository team currently also manually approves the publication of the first record.
+Afterwards, the repository team will grant you permission to create records and upload data.

 You can upload data through the web user interface: just sign in with your TU Wien account and click on "My Dashboard".
 Please refer to the Upload Guide, opens a file in a new window for details.
 You can also give us access to your server.
 For special cases, an API can be used for upload.